HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 The last waypoint marked is always assumed to be the final goal pose.

 ### Waypoints - how to get there

+We use a custom utility to grab "Get 2D Pose" from RViz and save them as a yaml file of waypoints.

 This part needs us to tune 2 simple P controllers for linear and angular velocity based on the desired position and angle at waypoint
-- This is as our car has some drift, we need a P controller to at least pull it back to the waypoint
+- This is as our car has some drift, we need a P controller to at least pull it back to the waypoint.

 The linear.x are capped to 1.0, while angular.z are capped to -3.0 to 3.0.
 These were fixed in the microros code in the arduino.

 Car also has some funny issue with reversing.
+We have reverse logic if the desired waypoint is behind the car (in the back pi/2 radians)

+The movement to the waypoint always uses the RTabmap's better estimate of the robot pose.
+This helps us stop whereever we want as long as the P controller is tuned.

 ### Static world assumption - dynamic objects as noise rather than objects
 If we assume static world assumption, this means that observed objects with a velocity higher than some threshold is considered an invalid candidate.